mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 * [GSA annual per diem rates for the US](https://www.gsa.gov/travel/plan-book/per-diem-rates/per-diem-rates-lookup)
 * [Foreign Per Diem Rates by Location administered by the US Department of State](https://aoprals.state.gov/web920/per_diem.asp)

 When dining with another staff member on one check, the most senior person is responsible for payment.
-When submitting your receipt in Expensify, include the names of all staff members who attended.
+When submitting your receipt in Airbase, include the names of all staff members who attended.

 ### Airfare and traveling